makeup-js/makeup-active-descendant/README.md

 * `autoInit`: specify an integer or -1 for initial index (default: 0) (see [`makeup-navigation-emitter`](https://github.com/makeup-js/makeup-navigation-emitter#options))
 * `autoReset`: specify an integer or -1 for index position when focus exits widget (default: null) (see [`makeup-navigation-emitter`](https://github.com/makeup-js/makeup-navigation-emitter#options))
 * `axis` : specify 'x' for left/right arrow keys, 'y' for up/down arrow keys, or 'both' (default: 'both')
+* `scrollInView` : Specify true to scroll the container with all the elements so that they are always in view as you keydown (default: false)

 ## Custom Events